Hilbert spaces and ${C}^\ast$-algebras are not finitely concrete: Hilbert spaces

 \section{Hilbert spaces}

-Throughout, we assume a basic familiarity with category theory (as exposed for example in \cite{joy-of-cats}) and with accessible categories (see \cite{adamek-rosicky} or the recent tutorial \cite{bfo-accessible-v1}).
-Let $\Set$ denote the category of sets (with functions as morphisms), and let $\Hilb$ be the category whose objects are (complex) Hilbert spaces and whose morphisms are linear contractions.
-Note that linear isometries (equivalently orthogonal operators) are exactly the regular monomorphisms in $\Hilb$ (see \cite[7.58(3)]{joy-of-cats}).
-Thus we let $\Hilbr$ be the subcategory of $\Hilb$ with the same objects but with linear isometries as morphisms.
+Henceforth, we define $\Hilb$ to be the category whose objects are complex Hilbert spaces and whose morphisms are linear contractions.
+Note that injective linear contractions are exactly the \emph{monomorphisms} in $\Hilb$.
+Thus we let $\Hilbr$ denote the subcategory of $\Hilb$ with the same objects, but with injective linear contractions as morphisms.
 We observe in passing that $\Hilbr$ is an $\aleph_1$-accessible category with directed colimits.